 Enthalpy change is one of the most important concepts in chemistry.
 It does not matter what level of chemistry you are learning, your concepts of enthalpy change must be clear.
-In this blog, I am going to discuss in-depth about the important concepts of enthalpy changes.
+In this blog, I am going to discuss in-depth the important concepts of enthalpy changes.
 After going through this blog, you will have a clear understanding of the following concepts:

-I am going to try to explain this concept very simply, avoiding all the scientific mumbo jumbo.
+I am going to try to explain this concept very simple, avoiding all the scientific mumbo jumbo.
 In simple terms, enthalpy is the energy content which is within a substance.
 Or the internal energy stored within a substance.
 For example, an apple has some energy/enthalpy stored in it.
 Similarly, petrol also has enthalpy or energy content.
 The symbol of Enthalpy is H. But in this blog, we are more concerned about the change in enthalpy (ΔH), rather than

 Introduction to Enthalpy